Winnetka's famed elementary school is on claass HAUS today.

 7. In true Bauhaus fashion, the school was a total work of art (thanks to the Saarinens).

 Though the final form of Crow Island School was a joint effort, many of the building's most distinctive details can be attributed to members of the Saarinen family.
 On the exterior, the massive chimney marks the building's entrance and is the major decorative element of an otherwise simple facade, its strong verticality evoking much of Eliel and Eero Saarinen's previous work (see their Koebel House, completed around the same time).
 Having recently worked on Kleinhans Music Hall in Buffalo, the Saarinens designed the school's two-story auditorium space using many of the same devices.
 Eero even created the school's furniture, including molded plywood chairs that preceded his Organic Chair submitted with Charles Eames to the Museum of Modern Art in 1941.
 Loja Saarinen developed the school's textiles, while Lilian Swann (Eero's fiancée at the time) designed the ceramic animals.

 8. A landmark of education design.

 There's no overstating this building's value to architecture and education.
-An icon of progressive school design, the building was well-timed and well-published, its completion corresponding to the surging demand for new school buildings (thanks to the baby boomers).
+An icon of progressive school design, the building was well timed and well published, its completion corresponding to the surging demand for new school buildings (thanks to the baby boomers).
 Its influence reached far and wide, shaping a generation of American schools (though imitators primarily copied the building's superficial elements like its single story, horizontal lines, brick facade, and large windows).
-Following the design's success, Perkins, Wheeler and Will became Perkins + Will, a firm that would go on to design hundreds of schools in the Modern aesthetic.
+Following the design's success, Perkins, Wheeler and Will became Perkins + Will, a firm that would go on to design hundreds of schools in the Modern style.

 9. Nominated as a National Historic Landmark in 1989.